 Dutch explorers discovered the continent in 1606.
 Subsequently, Great Britain claimed Australia’s eastern half in 1770.
-The settlers arrived on the shores of New South Wales to form a penal colony on 26 January 1788.
+The settlers arrived on New South Wales’s shores to form a penal colony on 26 January 1788.

 A gold rush began in Australia in the early 1850s.
 Subsequently, a boost to both the population and the economy occurred.
-Nevertheless, the population density of only 2.8 inhabitants per square kilometre, remains among the lowest worldwide, due to the vast size of the continent.
+Nevertheless, the population density of only 2.8 inhabitants per square kilometre remains among the lowest worldwide due to the continent’s vast size.

 Modern Australia maintains a stable liberal democratic political system.
 The federal constitutional monarchy comprises six states and several territories.
-HRH Queen Elizabeth II of England is the reigning monarch, but the leader of the government is the Prime Minister.
+HRH Queen Elizabeth II of England is the reigning monarch, but the government leader is the Prime Minister.
 Australia has the world’s ninth-largest immigrant population.
 Immigrants account for nearly 30% of the population.

 Geography and climate

 It is the driest and flattest inhabited continent in the world.
 Australia has a landmass of 7,617,930 square kilometres.
 Within this vast area are a wide variety of landscapes and climates.
 The centre is a desert.
 There are tropical rainforests in the north-east.
 Mountain ranges grace the south-east, including the famous Blue Mountains.